metamesh/metamesh.org/content/english/standalone/more.md

 ISP
 : ISP stands for Internet Service Provider.

 KINBER
-: [KINBER (Keystone Initiative for Network Based Education)](https://kinber.org) provides network-based connectivity and services across Pennsylvania.
-They provide Meta Mesh with a connection to the Internet, and we distribute that access locally in Pittsburgh.
+: KINBER ([Keystone Initiative for Network Based Education and Research](https://kinber.org/ "KINBER")) provides network-based connectivity and services across Pennsylvania.
+They provide Meta Mesh with it's Internet connection at the Cathedral of Learning, and we distribute that access locally in Pittsburgh.

 LTU Equipment
 : LTU Equipment is a line of Ubiquiti networking devices that Meta Mesh uses to send an wireless Internet signal over long distances.